mayorx/PSNR_by_resize/README.md

 # PSNR_by_resize

-This repo demonstrates calculate PSNR by resizing the ground truth might be **inappropriate**, as it only brings a metric improvement and does not really improve the image quality.
+This repo demonstrates that calculating PSNR by resizing the ground truth might be **inappropriate**, as it only brings a metric improvement and does not really improve the image quality.

 ### Results on GoPro by resizing the ground truth